rpellerin/rpellerin.github.io/content/looking-for-an-apartment-in-paris.md

 <hr />

+# Questions to ask during the viewing

+Here are a few questions I used to ask:

+- Are there connections for a washing machine?
+- Are windows double glazed?
+- Is the neighborhood quiet and safe?
+- How much is the brokerage fee? (if not renting directly from the landlord)
+- How much is the deposit, if any?
+- What is included in the utilities?
+Water, electricity, gas, heat, trash removal, Internet access, ...?
+- When is the apartment available?
+- Is the apartment eligible for APL (*Aide personnalisée au logement*)?

 # Keeping track of the apartments you've found and the viewings you've done

 I recommend that you create an Excel file to do that.
 Here is an extract of mine: